moberwasserlechner/vaadin-chartjs/README.md

 ### Code Style

-Please use the sun coding convention with **4 spaces** instead of tabs for indention.
+Please use the sun coding convention.
 Please do not use tabs at all!

 ## Demo